Pathfinder - Bard Archetypes Breakdown

 Compatible Archetypes: Animal Speaker, Archaeologist, Archivist, Celebrity, Demagogue, Dirge Bard, Flame Dancer, Savage Skald, Songhealer, Sound Striker

-The Magician trades in many of the Bard's signature abilities for some extra abilities pertraining to spellcasting.
-The abilities are weird grab bad, and many of them are very difficult to use.
-The best part of the archetype is adding some non-bard spells to your spells known, but at that point it makes more sense to play a Wizard.
+The Magician trades in many of the Bard's signature abilities for some extra abilities pertaining to spellcasting.
+The abilities are weird grab bag, and many of them are very difficult to use.
+The best part of the archetype is adding some non-bard spells to your spells known, but at that point it makes more sense to play a Wizard or Sorcerer.
 As a whole, the archetype is ineffectual, situational, and not very interesting.

 Bardic Performance: Giving up Inspire Courage always hurts, and the best option you get in return is Spell Suppresion, which is only useful when you're facing enemy spellcasters.